 The Agreement defines the fiscal responsibilities (expenditures and contributions) of all collective parties with respect to the current Permit.
 It formalizes the Permittees' commitment to cooperate and to mutually fund an integrated Program of protecting and improving water quality in Ventura County.
-This Agreement allows for a sharing of Principal Permittee costs among all the Permittees, the partial funding of city and County Stormwater Programs with BA funds, and replaces the original 1992 NPDES Implementation Agreement for the effective term of the 2010 NPDES Permit.
-An amendment to the Agreement was adopted by all parties in 2016 extending the Agreement to one year after the effective date of the next permit.
-With a new permit, the agreement will be extended for an additional one year before new Implementation Agreement is negotiated and adopted in 2023.
+This Agreement allows for a sharing of costs of efforts that benefit all permittees among all the Permittees.
+The partial funding of city and County Stormwater Programs with BA funds and replaces the original 1992 NPDES Implementation Agreement for the effective term of the 2010 NPDES Permit. amendment to the Agreement was adopted by all parties in 2016 extending the Agreement to one year after the effective date of the next permit.
+On July 23, 2021, the Los Angeles Water Board issued a new Regional NPDES Municipal Stormwater Permit to Ventura Copermittees, the County of Los Angeles, the Los Angeles Flood Control District, and the eighty-eight (88) cities within Los Angeles County coastal watersheds (2021 Permit).
+The agreement was extended for an additional one year to allow time to understand the new permit and focus on the compliance options before new Implementation Agreement is negotiated and adopted in 2023.

 Assessments are levied based on the proportion of stormwater a parcel of land contributes to the overall stormwater runoff.
 Prior to the passing of Proposition 218 in 1998, BA rates were adjusted according to fund reserves and forecasted activities.
 With the passage of Proposition 218 any rate increase will require majority approval from property owners.
+Although Permit requirements have become more costly, and are expected to increase in the future, rate methodology has remained the same since 1996.

-Although Permit requirements have become more costly, and are expected to increase in the future, rates have remained the same since 1996.
+This report presents continuation of the BA Program that helps supplement insufficient existing revenues for financing routine operations and maintenance of District facilities, a Flood Damage Repair Reserve and the Ventura Countywide Stormwater Quality

-This report presents continuation of the BA Program to help supplement insufficient existing revenues for financing routine operations and maintenance of District facilities, a Flood Damage Repair Reserve and the Ventura Countywide Stormwater Quality Management Program (VCSQMP) as required by federal NPDES regulations.
+Management Program (VCSQMP) as required by federal NPDES regulations.
 Additionally, this report outlines the continuation of a benefit assessment component for Flood Damage Repair Reserve in Zones 1, 2, 3 and 4 (see Figure 1).